jackyhuynh/SecurityTesting/ethical-hacking-part-1.md

 Images by Truc Huynh

 </center>

+- Step 2: Established Man-In-The-Middle:
+  - Redirect the flow of packet by running ‘ARP Spoofer’.
+  - ‘ARP Spoofer’ will run ‘Network Scanner’ to get all the IP and Mac addresses on the network.
+  - Then store the result, and run ‘Mac Address Changer’ to change our MAC address hacking devices (USB stick or remote computer) to a physical MAC address of a local computer (in the private network).

 - Step 3: Gather information
   - Using ‘Packet_Sniffer’ to read the packet and data flow through the hacker interface.